 But sometimes old ideas need to be left behind.
 We now have the opportunity to make meetings easier and more efficient for more people.
 Face-to-face may still be necessary from time to time, but they're not suitable in a lot of circumstances.

 Instead, video conferences are perfect for:

 Convinced?
 Great.
-If you're about to get started for the first time, here are the 10 things you need to figure out in advance.
+If you're about to get started for the first time, you can download our video meeting checklist.